Torres del Paine W Trek Complete Guide – Updated 2019

 -plastic bags (for storing open food, stinky laundry, and garbage as you need to bring it back out of the park with you)

--refillable water bottle (about 1 litre per person)
+-refillable water bottle (about 1 liter per person)

 -toilet paper (for going in the bush and using provided toilets that don’t supply it)